 This drug may cause low blood sugar (hypoglycemia), especially if you have diabetes, heart failure, decreased kidney/liver function, or nutrition problems.
 Tell your doctor immediately if you have symptoms of low blood sugar including sudden sweating, shaking, fast heartbeat, hunger, blurred vision, dizziness, or tingling hands/feet.
 If you have diabetes, your diabetes medication, exercise program, or diet may need to be adjusted.

-Older adults may be more sensitive to the side effects of this drug, especially urination problems.
+Older adults may be more sensitive to the side effects of this drug, especially urination problems and QT prolongation (see above).

 During pregnancy, this medication should be used only when clearly needed.
 Rarely, disopyramide may cause early labor during pregnancy.
 Discuss the risks and benefits with your doctor.